bradleyd/virtualbox-cookbook/README.md

 * Mac OS X
 * Ubuntu and Debian, 64 bit (amd64/x86\_64)
+* Windows

 Other platforms can be used but you'll need to modify the default recipe.

 ## Cookbooks

+You'll also need the respective package manager cookbook for your platform:

 * dmg (for OS X installation)
+* apt (for Ubuntu and Debian)

 Attributes
 ==========